 In fact, nurturing habitats for wildlife played a central role in how Bunny thought about her gardens.
-She strove to create safe spots within her gardens not only for animals, but also for her to observe them.
-Birds and little animals played a huge part in her enchanted gardens, many of which were inspired by fairy tale books from her childhood.
+Birds and animals played a huge part in her enchanted gardens, many of which were inspired by fairy tale books from her childhood.

 PLANNING THE UNPLANNED

-All paths at Oak Grove are intentionally rough to denote that un-planned feel.
-Often composed of fieldstone, they allow plants to grow through the cracks.
-Bunny purposely designed her paths to look down long distances.
-These pathways always led to a focal point that established perspective while adding an air of mystery to the garden.
+All paths at Oak Grove are intentionally rough to look un-planned.
+Often composed of fieldstone, many feature plants growing through the cracks.
+Bunny purposely designed her paths to look down long distances towards a focal point.
+This added an air of mystery to the garden.